 Chair of Governors – David Heminway

-David is a communicant Anglican and worships at a traditionalist Anglo Catholic church, where he serves on the Parochial Church Council and helps extensively with the administrative life of the parish.
-He enjoys entertaining, visiting European cities, and travelling further afield.
+David is a communicant Anglican and worships at a traditionalist Anglo Catholic church, where he has helped extensively with the life of the parish, having been a long-standing trustee and PCC Secretary.
+He enjoys reading, music, cooking, the company of friends, visiting European cities, and travelling further afield.

 Deputy Chair of Governors – Michael Pittendreigh

 Michael Pittendreigh is recently retired.
 He was the Assistant Director of Education for the Diocese of Westminster.
 His responsibilities included giving advice and support to Heads and Governing Bodies throughout the Diocese, as well as dealing with safeguarding and child protection issues.
 He is a graduate of Manchester University and was engaged in Catholic secondary education as a teacher, Deputy Head and for nine years as Head of a Catholic boys’ comprehensive school.
 Michael is married to Bernadette, who is Head of Special Educational Needs at a Catholic comprehensive school, and they have a grown up son, and a daughter who also teaches in a Catholic school in the Diocese.

 Martin Hattrell was educated at Ampleforth College, Yorkshire and then read Literae Humaniores at The Queen’s College, Oxford.
 After Oxford he studied law at The College of Law in London and he then undertook his articles at Slaughter and May in the City, qualifying as a solicitor in 1987.
 He was a partner at Slaughter and May from May 1994, practising as a corporate lawyer across a broad range of practice areas including M&A (public and private), equity capital markets and general corporate legal advice.
 Martin is now retired.